Membership | Price (+HST) |

 Churchill Park Renovation Project

-On the south side of Cootes Paradise a significant project to improve adjacent forest health is underway.
-Work includes planting native trees to buffer the forest as well provide shade along newly established multiuser park perimeter paths, and water runoff management within the park.
+On the south side of Cootes Paradise, a significant project to improve the adjacent forest health is underway.
+The work includes planting native trees to buffer the forest, provide shade along newly established multi-user park perimeter paths, and manage water runoff within the park.
+2023 marks the completion of this 10-year project, which encompasses the transformation of the park and a substantial tree planting effort.
+Ongoing monitoring and minor replanting will continue.

 Threats and Projects